lxqt/lxqt.github.io/_posts/2026-04-30-lubuntu-wayland.md

 ```
 ### niri

-Latest niri from git can be installed using [pacstall](https://pacstall.dev/packages/niri/)
+Latest niri from git can be installed using [pacstall](https://pacstall.dev/packages/niri/).
-Nothing else is needed, so select "0" when asked.
+Nothing more is needed except eventually swaybg for the background in the overview, so select "0" or "3" when asked.
 More than 2GB in /tmp is nedded to compile and it will take some time.